namishh/kodo/.github/README.md

 - [ ]  more, MORE fast `how do i do it pls help uwu`
 - [x]  ~~custom statusline~~ (i am proud)
 - [ ]  custom bufferline (optional)
+- [ ]  learn markdown bcoz i suck at it

 ## Special Thanks
 (this config wouldn't have been possible without you rockstars!) \
 + [dharmx](https://github.com/dharmx/KrakeNvim/) \